nasa/Common-Metadata-Repository/search-proxy/README.md

 ### `GET /health`

-Informational health check.
-Always returns HTTP 200 — dependencies report their status but do not affect the top-level `ok?`.
-The result is cached for 5 seconds (unhealthy results are not cached so recovery is visible immediately).
+Informational health check, not cached.
+Nothing automated polls it — ALB/ECS use `/health/shallow`.
+Currently always returns HTTP 200: dependencies report their status but do not affect the top-level `ok?`.

 ```json
 {